 Aside from working with other ICS partners on environmental improvement, the ICB and NHS Trusts are statutory partners for local developments.
-This means working with and advising other iv Specific, Measurable, Achievable, Relevant and Time-bound organisations and responding to consultations on developments requiring planning consent.
+This means working with and advising other organisations and responding to consultations on developments requiring planning consent.
 The ICB undertakes this duty considering all four purposes of an ICS and the views of all system partners.
 This might mean attempting to balance positive and negative impacts on all the direct impacts and wider determinants of health and health services, in order to obtain the highest possible benefit to the health and wellbeing of the residents within BLMK.